Hemakuma/cisco-dc-automation/LabGuide/section-2-2-containers.md

 1. Switch to `ATOM` editor
   1. Right click on the `training` folder and select `New Folder`.
 Name it `ansible`.
   2. Right click on the `ansible` folder and select `New File`.
 Name it `README.md`
-  3. Type something eg `This is my first edit` in it and save.
+  3. Type something eg `This is my first edit` in it.
+  4. Save the file `CMD+S`
 2. Switch to the terminal window
   2. Spin up a nxos ansible container.
-Remember to replace my userid `hemakuma` with your.
-Not do not replace it for the image name.
-Leave the image name to `hemakuma/ansible`
       1. Mac Users
       `docker run --name ansible -h ansible -it --restart=always -v ~/training/ansible:/nxos-ansible/myscripts --workdir /nxos-ansible/myscripts hemakuma/ansible`
       2. Windows Users
       ` docker run --name ansible -h ansible -it --restart=always -v ~/training/ansible:/nxos-ansible/myscripts --workdir /nxos-ansible/myscripts hemakuma/ansible`

-        **Windows users if you having issues, try running the command directly with winpty added to the start of the docker command`**
+        **Windows users, make sure you are using docker quick terminal**

     This will start the container and log you in.
 From inside the container.